oliverj96/katy-trail-app/README.md

 ## Usage

 A user must tap the app icon on their phone's home screen to open the app.
 The app opens to a home page with three navigation options: Map, Explore, and About.
+There is also a bookmark icon on the blue title bar in the upper-right hand corner that leads to a bookmark page.

-Map
+Map Page
 - Map of St. Charles with red location icons at different points on the Katy Trail
 - Ability to zoom in and out on map by pinching together two fingers or spreading two fingers apart on phone screen
 - Ability to move around on map by placing a finger on phone screen and swiping in any direction to move the map
 - Tapping a red location pops up a location card with that specific location's name, a short description, and two side-by-side texts that say "Learn" and "Bookmark"
-- Tapping "Learn" text on a location card navigates to a page with that location's name on the top blue title bar, one or more images of the location, and a historical description of the location
+- Tapping "Learn" on a location card navigates to a page with that location's name on the top blue title bar, one or more images of the location, and a historical description of the location
-- Tapping "Bookmark" text moves the location data (location name, image/s, and description) to the user's bookmarks and changes "Bookmark" to "Remove"
+- Tapping "Bookmark" moves the location data (location name, image/s, and description) to the user's bookmarks and changes "Bookmark" to "Remove"
 - Tapping "Remove" removes the location data from the user's bookmarks and changes "Remove" to "Bookmark"
 - Tapping anywhere outside the location card makes the location card disappear
 - Tapping the bookmarks icon on the blue title bar in the upper-right hand corner navigates to the bookmark page

-Explore
+Explore Page
-When a user taps the Explore option, all the locations on the Katy Trail that have been added to the app will appear on separate cards with the location's name, a short description, and two side-by-side texts that say "Learn" and "Bookmark".
-When the "Learn" text is tapped on a location card, the user will be directed to a page with that location's name on the top blue title bar, one or more images of the location, and a historical description of the location.
-A user can scroll up and down on the page by swiping their finger up and down on their phone's screen.
-When the "Bookmark" text is tapped, the location data (location name, image/s, and description) is moved to the user's bookmarks.
-Additionally, the "Bookmark" text will be replaced with "Remove", which a user can tap to remove the location from their bookmarked locations.
-The "Remove" text will then again be replaced with "Bookmark".
-From the Explore page, there is a bookmarks icon on the blue title bar in the upper-right hand corner.
-A user can tap this to navigate to the bookmarks page.
+- Shows all locations on the Katy Trail that have been added to the app; each location appears on a separate card with the location's name, a short description, and two side-by-side texts that say "Learn" and "Bookmark"
+- Scrolling is possible by swiping a finger up and down on phone's screen
+- Tapping "Learn" on a location card navigates to a page with that location's name on the top blue title bar, one or more images of the location, and a historical description of the location
+- Tapping "Bookmark" moves the location data (location name, image/s, and description) to the user's bookmarks and changes "Bookmark" to "Remove"
+- Tapping "Remove" removes the location data from the user's bookmarks and changes "Remove" to "Bookmark"
+- Tapping the bookmarks icon on the blue title bar in the upper-right hand corner navigates to the bookmark page

-About
+About Page
+-
+-
+-

+Bookmark Page

 ## Works Cited